 Even so the body is not made up of one part but of many (1 Corinthians 12:14).

 Based on the experiences and talents of the group, organize or participate in a ministry of service.
 Individual members of the group may already be involved in church and community projects.
-Still nothing will make your group bond in spirit and unite in purpose, like serving together.
-You will learn that loving one another within the group makes it easier to work together in sharing your love with others.
+Still, nothing will make your group bond in spirit and unite in purpose, like serving together.
+You will learn that loving one another within the group makes it easier to share your love with others.

 Pray one for another (James 5:16).

 The weight of life's circumstances causes some individuals to bend lower than others.
-The burden seems to lift, however, when someone comes along who cares enough to hold up a friend in prayer.
+However, the burden seems to lift when someone comes along who cares enough to hold up a friend in prayer.
 Have prayer sessions in which members are honest about their concerns and pray for each other with passion and perseverance.
-The result will be new moral and spiritual strength, and a new, exciting sense of community.
+The result will be new moral and spiritual strength and a new, exciting sense of community.